 - NeoStrata neck cream has been shown to firm neck cream.
 The supplement contains a compound called N-acetyl- glucosamine (NAG) which studies have shown firm the neck and make wrinkles less visible.

 - The OptiMSM supplement has clinical research showing it reduces wrinkles and skin roughness when used for at least 3 months

 - Viviscal for hair growth.
 Several studies have documented Viviscal regrows hair.
 It may work better when used with Minoxidil.

 - Beta-Sitosterol.
-Beta-sitosterol is considered the key DHT blocking ingredient in saw palmetto.
+Beta-sitosterol is considered the key DHT-blocking ingredient in saw palmetto.
 Some studies have shown beta-sitosterol can both help hair growth and treat prostate problems in men.

 Does Beverly Hills Dermal Repair Complex Work?

 Despite the positive reviews, the supplement has some pros and cons.
 One big con is the price.
 It's expensive.
 While the ingredients in the Dermal Repair Complex seem logical for an anti-wrinkle supplement I'd like to see some clinical studies to know if it's worth the money.
 Since the supplement is designed by dermatologists, they have the unique ability to conduct a clinical trial and test the supplement themselves.
 If you are going to try it, remember results will vary.
-If it really works, it may take several months and effects may be best on fine lines and wrinkles.
+If it really works, it may take several months and the effects may be best on fine lines and wrinkles.